What we’ll cover:

 RMD rules are complicated, and the IRS can provide more details on your options and obligations as well as how RMD amounts are calculated.
-But heads up: There will be a lot of reading.
-So if questions about RMDs are keeping you up at night, reading about them should help you fall asleep quickly.
+But heads up: there will be a lot of reading.

 This is why it’s a good idea to get some help from a financial advisor or tax professional who can sift through the dense reading materials and lay out the details that are applicable to you.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.

 Investing involves risk, including the potential loss of money invested.
 Past performance does not guarantee future results.
 Neither asset diversification or investment in a continuous or periodic investment plan guarantees a profit or protects against a loss.